How to become a Korean Translator?

 You don’t need to manage your time to follow a fixed schedule.
 Instead, you can choose your workspace, hours, and pay rate.

-In short, it gives you more control over when you work.
+In short, it gives you greater control over your work schedule.

 For example, you might get a translation job that requires 100 hours to finish.

-Now, it is up to you with total freedom when you complete these hours.
-You can work as much as you need in a day/week to finish it before the deadline.
+Now, it is up to you have full flexibility to complete these hours at your convenience.
+You can work as much as you need each day/week to complete it before the deadline.

-To sum up, they get what they want, and you do it the way you want.
+To sum up, they get what they want, and you do it your way.

 2. You can make good money